animal health consulting

 As ivermectin is primarily metabolised by the liver and eliminated in the faeces (stool, 'poop'), patients with impaired liver function should probably be especially careful with this drug.

-Merck issues this warning in the package insert for their Australian product: "Clinical studies of [their ivermectin tablets] did not include sufficient numbers of elderly subjects aged 65 years and over to determine whether they respond differently from younger subjects.
-In general, treatment of elderly patients should be cautious, reflecting the greater frequency of decreased hepatic [liver], renal [kidney] or cardiac [heart] function, and of concomitant disease or other drug therapy.
+Merck issues this warning in the for their Australian product: "Clinical studies of [their ivermectin tablets] did not include sufficient numbers of elderly subjects aged 65 years and over to determine whether they respond differently from younger subjects.
+In general, treatment of elderly patients should be cautious, reflecting the greater frequency of decreased hepatic [liver], renal [kidney] or cardiac [heart] function, and of concomitant disease or other drug therapy."

 If you have chosen to take a liquid or paste formulation of ivermectin and your liver is impaired or if you are over 65 years of age, it may be safest to use a lower dose and a longer interval between doses than the one(s) advised by the doctors who are using the human formulation of ivermectin for the prevention and treatment of COVID-19.